houhere with ribbony lacebark beneath the skin

 - Main Threats

 - Habitat loss from land clearance and coastal development is the primary threat.
 Browsing by introduced possums and deer.
 No significant pest or disease issues.
-Climate change affecting coastal habitats.
+Climate change affects coastal habitats.

 - Population